seizadi/cmdb/README.md

 migration process,
 [see atlas-template](https://github.com/seizadi/atlas-template)

-I did the remaining 9 service and migration using that tool.
+I did the remaining services and migration using that tool.
 In order to test the new project I did
 ```sh
 dropdb cmdb